KevCui/tweet-eraser/README.md

 tweet-eraser
 ============

 For some reason, after a bad dream, suddenly you want to reduce your digital footprint.
 Now you start to search for a way to erase only tweets, or only tweets and RTs, or only likes.
-And you don't trust other 3rd-part service to do that for you probably because of your bad dream.
+And you don't trust other 3rd-part service to do that for you, probably because of your bad dream.
 And you still want to keep your Twitter account active...

 ## Dependency